JuliaMath/Polynomials.jl/README.md

 Return the roots (zeros) of `p`, with multiplicity.
-The number of roots returned is equal to the order of `p`.
+The number of roots returned is equal to the degree of `p`.
 By design, this is not type-stable, the returned roots may be real or complex.

 ```julia